Ric Flair's Last Match: Reception

 Reviews of the show consistently pointed to the four-way between Bandido, Black Taurus, Laredo Kid and Rey Fénix as the best match of the night.
 Dave Meltzer of Wrestling Observer Newsletter gave that match a 4½-star rating.

 Multiple reviewers described watching Flair's performance in the main event as "uncomfortable" due to his poor physical condition.
 In the leadup to the match, Flair revealed that he had been suffering from plantar fasciitis and planned on drinking prior to the bout.
-Flair later said that he passed out twice during the match due to dehydration.
+Flair claimed that he passed out twice during the match due to dehydration.
+His doctor later determined that Flair had in fact passed out after suffering a heart attack.